s0ders/akira.sh/content/posts/go-interfaces.md

 func main() {
     err := foo()
     // This will always be triggered because "error" is an interface
-    // wrapping a nil pointer which is a valid wrappee, hence "error"
+    // wrapping pointer and even though the pointer is nil, the interface
-    // is not nil.
-    if err != nil {
+    // type is not so the interface is not nil. if err != nil {
         panic(err)
     }